schlatterbeck/pgapack/README.rst

 source        The source code for the PGAPack system. test          A directory containing programs to verify the installation.
               This now runs all the examples including the Fortran examples.
-With no Fortran compiler the tests currently fail.
+With no Fortran compiler only the C-Tests are run.
 ============= ============================================================